Nikki McPhatter, Theodore Manning: Killer Had Sex After Murder Of Woman He Met Online, On ID’s ‘Web Of Lies’

 An enraged Nikki McPhatter went to his home to get some of her belongings and to confront him about her suspicions.
 That’s when detectives say Theodore Manning took out his gun and shot her in the back of the head as she attempted to leave.

-Once in custody, Theodore Manning told detectives that after he told Nikki McPhatter that he didn’t want a serious relationship with her she became angry and pulled out his gun.
+Once in custody, Theodore Manning told detectives that after he told Nikki McPhatter that he didn’t want a serious relationship with her, she became angry and pulled out his gun.
 Manning further stated that a struggle over the gun ensued, which led to it going off.

-But the evidence showed that his version of events was all a lie.
-And police had a witness to back it up.
+But the evidence showed that his version of events was all a lie, and police had a witness to back it up.
 Theodore Manning’s other lover, a woman named Kendra Goodman, told police that she showed up to his home on May 6 and found him working on a car that didn’t belong to him.
 Then, he asked her to follow him in her car so that he could deliver the car to the owner.

-When Kendra and Theodore got to the location, she heard an explosion, and Theodore Manning returned to the vehicle smelling like gasoline, Web Of Lies will tell.
+When Kendra and Theodore got to the location, she heard an explosion, and Theodore Manning returned to the vehicle smelling like gasoline, Web of Lies will tell.

 After dropping off the car, they went back to his home and had sex.
 Kendra told Crime Watch Daily that she had no idea that a body was in the back of that vehicle, and she never saw blood or a dead body in the bedroom at Theodore Manning’s home.
 Investigators didn’t believe that part of her story.